How can we help you?

 When that housing complex was built, the city was required to install and maintain a lighted crosswalk system.
 Pedestrians pushed a button; it activated lights to warn drivers that a person was crossing the street.

-Ms. Doe was hit, and seriously injured.
-She spent 3 months in the ICU at Harborview Medical Center.
+The car hit Ms. Doe.
+She had very serious injuries, and spent 3 months in the ICU at Harborview Medical Center.

 The witness had actually spoken with a city worker about fixing the broken crosswalk warning.